 In 1931, a chapel of remembrance was added in memory of those who died in the 1914-1918 War.

 The district church, which was dedicated to St. Matthew, was built in 1911.
 It was approximately 1 mile to the west of St. Mark's, at Saltney Ferry (sometimes known as Mold Junction), in Flintshire.

 St. Matthew's closed on Sunday, 4th June 2000.

-"Welsh Church Commission - County of Flint - The Statistics of the Nonconformist Churches for 1905"lists the following nonconformist places of worship in the
+"Welsh Church Commission - County of Flint - The Statistics of the Nonconformist Churches for 1905" lists the following nonconformist places of worship in the Civil parish of Saltney.

 Note- Most of these chapels were not in the present-day Chester suburb known as Saltney.

 They were several miles to the West, in the Anglican parish of Hawarden.